Boykin Spaniel

 Boykin Spaniel Temperament

-Boykin Spaniels have a sweet smile and a speedy, bouncy gait, and their personality tends to be high energy and outgoing with a somewhat mischievous streak—don’t say we didn’t warn you!
+Boykin Spaniels have a sweet smile and a speedy, bouncy gait; and their personality tends to be high-energy and outgoing with a somewhat mischievous streak—don’t say we didn’t warn you!
 They’re so lovable that their antics, however naughty, will still probably make your day.

 Looking for a family dog to add to your brood?
 Boykin Spaniels typically get along well with people, other dogs, cats and children.
 In fact, Boykin Spaniels are great for families with kids.

-Since Boykin Spaniels were bred to be hunting dogs, their high energy level serves them well in jobs of that type.
+Because Boykin Spaniels were bred to be hunting dogs, their high energy level serves them well in jobs of that type.
 If you have one with a calmer disposition, they can do well as therapy dogs in places like schools and nursing homes.

 How to Care for a Boykin Spaniel